zackexley/zackexley.github.io/index.md

 ### Speaking

-I love traveling and speaking to groups—especially if we can spend time before and after brainstorming and learning from each other.
-Over the past few years, I've given talks about organizing, social change and economic policy around North America, Latin America, Europe, India, China and South Africa.
-The only problem is that it gets in the way of getting actual work done.
-Therefore, I now condense my speaking each year into two speaking tour sprints, to cities where local groups want to organize something for me.
-I do these for no speaking fees, but only small optional donations from the hosting groups to cover travel costs.
-If you want to bring me to your city, email me at zack@newconsensus.com
+I love traveling and speaking to groups, especially if we can spend time before and after brainstorming and learning from each other.
+Over the past few years, I've given talks about organizing, social change, and economic policy all over North America, Latin America, Europe, India, China and South Africa.
+Though Covid-19 has paused this part of my life, I'm looking forward to getting back out there.
+Email me at zack@newconsensus.com if you'd like to set up a virtual talk.

-If you're an org with the budget to pay speaking fees, I do make exceptions to my above rule every now and then because speaking to like-minded groups of great people is definitely my favorite way to pay the bills.

 ### Contact
-If you're a reporter or looking for me for some other reason, just email zack@newconsensus.com
+If you're a reporter or looking for me for some other reason, email me at zack@newconsensus.com

 _______